PeterBengtson/control-tower-log-aggregator/README.md

 we can never guarantee with log files.

 To get around the 5 MB limitation, the application first creates a 5 MB dummy file to use as a starting point.
 It then adds one file at a time until all component files have been aggregated.
-This is possible because multipart uploads require all files to be >= 5 MB - except the last one which can be any size.

-When all log files have been added, a final result file is produced by making a copy of the aggregation file to the final destination, but without the initial 5 MB of dummy data.
+When all log files have been added, a final result file is produced by making a last multi-part upload of the aggregation file to the final destination, but without the initial 5 MB of dummy data.

 As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that